AmanNegi/FlutterUIKit/README.md

 > If I could help you in any way possible, you can contribute [buy me a ☕](https://www.buymeacoffee.com/asterjoules).

 ## Licensing

 Copyright 2021 Aster Joues

-This is a opensource project meant for learning so it's a humble request to not sell or republish the application anywhere.
+This is an open-source project meant for learning so it's a humble request to not sell or republish the application anywhere.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use and copy, subject to the following conditions: